sangkilc/ICSE-2020-SV-Handbook/README.md

 ## SV Chairs

 SV chairs lead the overall organization of SVs and interface with the general chair and live teams.
-Contact the SV chair in your time band whenever necessary.
+Although we will try to use Slack for all communication (see below), if you need another way to reach the SV Chairs, you can email icse2020.sv@gmail.com.

 - Pacific Time Band: [Sang Kil Cha](https://softsec.kaist.ac.kr/~sangkilc/)
 - Indian (Asian) Time Band: [Jose Miguel Rojas](http://jmrojas.github.io/)